Street of Shame is a 1956 film directed by Kenji Mizoguchi.

 - Geisha: Discussed Trope, as the girls of the brothel talk about how geishas back in the day had to know stuff like flower arrangement and music and the art of the fan dance.

-- Hello, Nurse!: Mickey.
+- Head-Turning Beauty: Mickey.
 She knows it herself, saying "I'm well proportioned, too" when her pimp is selling her to Dreamland.
 Yorie's client pays for a bath with Mickey and says "You have such a great body" when she gets out of the hot tub.

 - I Have No Son!: Rather, I Have No Father.
 Mickey is startled when her father shows up at the brothel.
 Any hopefulness she might have felt at his arrival is immediately dissipated when her father says that he's there because his other daughter is getting married and Mickey's work as a prostitute is a family embarrassment.
 Mickey says "Stop acting like you're my parent!", and boots him out of the place.